lesaff/serverpilot-letsencrypt/README.md

 Bash script to generate and install Let's Encrypt certificate for your websites on your free ServerPilot account.
 Currently, the only easy way to add SSL to your ServerPilot-powered websites is by subscribing to the paid plan.

 ## How to install
-- Install Let's Encrypt, please follow [the official instructions here](https://letsencrypt.readthedocs.org/en/latest/using.html#installation)
+- ssh to your server, `sudo su` to act as root
 - Copy `sple.sh` to your `/usr/local/bin` folder
-- Run `sudo chmod +x /usr/local/bin/sple.sh`
+- Run `sudo chmod +x /usr/local/bin/sple.sh` to make it executable

 ## How to use
 - Run `sple.sh` anywhere from your console as root